marianmeres/random-human-readable/README.md

 Simple utility function to help generating random but human readable strings.
-The internal english words dictionary has about ~1500 nouns, ~250 adjectives and ~150 colors, which makes - **with default options** - over 56 million unique choices.
+The internal english words dictionary has about ~1500 nouns, ~250 adjectives and ~150 colors, which makes - **with default options** - over 84 billion unique choices.

 Should you worry about collision, you can grow the count of possible choices by orders of magnitude by simply increasing the `adjCount/colorsCount/nounsCount/syllablesCount`